 Similarly, nerve cells throughout the body can be damaged by high blood sugar which, among other things, results in pain3.

-Given the negative effects of having high A1C levels, it’s often a goal for people with Type 2 diabetes to lower their A1C levels.
+Given the negative effects of having high A1C levels, people with type 2 diabetes often want to lower their A1C levels.

-What happens if I don’t lower my A1C?
+What happens if you don’t lower your A1C?

 What can affect your A1C level?

 A1C levels are influenced by a number of factors including: